-Objective Criteria HA01 Comment Housing 1 + Development of the site would deliver a net increase in homes.
+Objective Criteria 01HA Comment Housing 1 + Development of the site would deliver a net increase in homes.
 Economy 2 0 Development of the site would result in no change in employment capacity.
 Education and skills 3 + The site is within 1km of an existing primary school.
-Education and skins 4 + The site is within 2km of an existing secondary school.
-5 + The site is within 1km of an existing GP surgery.
-There is no existing open space on-site at the moment.
+Education and skills 4 + The site is within 2km of an existing secondary school.
+Health 5 + The site is within 1km of an existing GP surgery.

+Objective Criteria 01HA Comment 6 0 There is no existing open space on-site.
 There may be opportunities to provide new open space dependent on the design of proposed development.
-Development of HA01 is unlikely to change the provision of open space on site.

-Objective Criteria НАО1 Comment 7a + This site is within 1.5km of a healthcare facility.
+Development of 01HA is unlikely to change the provision of open space on site.
+7a + This site is within 1.5km of a healthcare facility.
 7b + The site is within 1.5km of a leisure facility.
 Connectivity 8 + The PTAL for the site is between 4 and 6b.
 Connectivity 9 + The site is located within 1km of active travel routes.
-Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 30μg/m3, NO 2 30μg/m3.
+Air quality and noise 10 0 The site is partially located within an area which exceeds either of the following limits: PM10 30μg/m3, NO2 30μg/m3.
 Sensitive uses may not be suitable without mitigation.
 11 - Average road and rail noise levels of the site are at or above 55db.
 Sensitive uses may not be suitable without mitigation.
-Resources 12 + The site is on land that is recorded as contaminated, and development provides an opportunity for remediation.
-Heritage and townscape 13 + The site contains a heritage asset, the Grade II listed St Bernard's hospital building, is partially located within a conservation area and is located adjacent to further listed assets.
+Resources 12 0 The site is on previously developed land but has no known contamination issues.
+Heritage and townscape 13 + Churchfields Conservation Area is located in very close proximity to the north-east of the site.
+There are numerous listed assets nearby the site including the Grade II listed St Bernard's hospital building.
 The St Bernard's hospital building is on the Heritage at Risk Register and overall the current site negatively impacts the wider heritage setting.
 Sensitive development offers an opportunity to address this.
 14 + The site offers potential for improving habitat connectivity through proximity to open spaces along the River Brent.
 Biodiversity and green infrastructure 15 + The site currently has low to no overall ecological value.
-Development of the currently hardstanding site provides an opportunity to improve biodiversity.
-16 + HA01 is a large site located adjacent to an ecologically designated sites along its border with the river.
+Development of the currently hardstanding site provides an opportunity to improve biodiversity. green milastructure 16 + 01HA is a large site located adjacent to an ecologically designated sites along its border with the river and is partially locate within the green corridor to the north.
 The site is in poor condition and development offers opportunities for improving the local network of ecologically designated sites.
-17 - The site contains areas within Flood Zone 2 or 3, and development would require specific mitigation to address this.
+Water resources The site contains areas within Flood Zone 2 bordering areas within Flod Zone 3, and development would mitigation to address this.
 The site also contains areas within Flood Zone 3a (Surface Water).
-It is likely that this could be mitigated as part of any new development.
-Water resources 18 + Development of the site offers opportunities to reduce flood risk by removing areas of hardstanding and introducing Sustainable Drainage Systems (SuDS).
-19 - The site is within an area of high groundwater vulnerability.
+It is likely the mitigated as part of any new development.

+Objective Criteria 01HA Comment 18 + Development of the site offers opportunities to reduce flood risk by removing areas of hardstanding and introducing Sustainable Drainage Systems (SuDS).
+19 - The site is within an area of medium-high groundwater vulnerability.